-Our Alameda DUI Attorneys understand how frustrating being arrested for driving under the influence (DUI) can be.
+Our Alameda DUI Attorneys have over 25 years experience and understand how frustrating being arrested for driving under the influence (DUI) can be.
 Being arrested for a Alameda DUI can be quite devastating and can result in suspension of your driver's license, having to pay hefty fines, having to attend alcohol-education classes, and even possibly having to spend time in jail.
 An Alameda DUI is a serious offense and one that should not be taken lightly.

 The Alameda DUI Defense Law Firm have represented all kinds of clients and have handled all types of California DUI cases — from first offense DUI's to felony manslaughter DUI's.
 Our staff is specially trained and educated in the unique aspects of Alameda DUI defense and our attorneys have a vast amount of legal skills and resources.
 With an unparalleled reputation for providing aggressive and successful DUI defense, we can help provide you with the best possible outcome!